 But my post isn’t about the kid’s tree.
 It is about injustice.
 You see I am reading this e-book on my Kindle.
 Kindle marketing guru’s added it to a list of books they recommended for me.
 (Nice of them.
 Good choice.
 Any suggestions for next week’s menu, Kindle?)

 The title of the book, “The Unlikely Missionary: From Pew Warmer to Poverty Fighter”, grabbed my attention immediately for two reasons: One, if ever there wasn’t a missionary, I am she.
 Yet the Lord has burdened this heart of mine for the desperate around the world, especially orphaned children.
 Two, my greatest fear and worst nightmare is that I will be a pew warmer.
-I don’t want to be the one in this verse: if it is burned up, he will suffer loss; he himself will be saved, but only as one escaping through the flames.”
+I don’t want to be the one in this verse: “if it is burned up, he will suffer loss; he himself will be saved, but only as one escaping through the flames.”
 1 Cor.
-3:15
+3:15 I didn’t sign up for fire insurance.
+And my heart won’t let me accept only that.

 Now just so that we’re clear: It is by grace I have been saved, through faith – and this not of myself, it is the gift of God (Eph.
 2:8).
 My service, work, effort as a saved-by-grace-child-of-God, does not make me nor keep me saved.
 That is not why I serve.
 But His love is in me, it burns deep and I just cannot accept a comfy North American Sunday morning Christianity.